 You may want to consider adding equipment breakdown coverage.
 Why?
 Gas stations use expensive gas pumps and other equipment that can be expensive to fix when they break—and hazardous if you don't fix them immediately.

 Workers’ Compensation Insurance for Your Gas Station Employees

 Workers' Compensation Insurance protects both you and the employees that work in your store.
 Plus, many states require you to purchase this coverage when you hit a certain number of employees.
 Workers' comp covers:

 - Medical bills: If one of your employees is injured on the job, the insurance company will help pay for their medical expenses.

-- Lost wages: If your employee can't work because of their injury (or illness), workers’ compensation will cover a portion of their lost wages.
+- Lost wages: If your employee can't work because of their work-related injury (or illness), workers compensation insurance will cover a portion of their lost wages.

 - Lawsuits: When someone is offered workers’ compensation as part of their employee benefits, they usually waive their right to sue you if they're injured.
 But they may still sue under some circumstances.
 If that were to happen, your insurance company would provide legal representation and cover the settlement costs (if it isn't due to negligence).

 Why do gas stations need Pollution Liability Insurance?
 If you suffer a gas spill or one of your pumps is leaking, it's considered an environmental hazard.
 It can also be a health hazard to your customers—especially if it led to an explosion.
 In some states, it is legally required if you own and operate a gas station.
 If a spill occurs, most pollution liability policies help cover the cost of the cleanup.